kevinroisin/interview-study-guide/problems/bst-determine-if-valid/E.md

-## Detemine if a Binary Tree is a Valid Binary Search Tree
+## Determine if a Binary Tree is a Valid Binary Search Tree

 Given a binary tree, determine if the tree is a valid [binary search tree (BST)](https://en.wikipedia.org/wiki/Binary_search_tree)